Gudsfile/jukebox/README.md

 **Sonos** (`sonos`) [![SoCo](https://img.shields.io/badge/based%20on-SoCo-000)](https://github.com/SoCo/SoCo)
 Play music through a Sonos speaker.
-`SONOS_HOST` environment variable must be set with the IP address of your Sonos Zone Player.
+`JUKEBOX_SONOS_HOST` environment variable must be set with the IP address of your Sonos Zone Player.
-You could set the environment varible with `export SONOS_HOST=192.168.0.???` to use this speaker through the `jukebox` command.
+You could set the environment varible with `export JUKEBOX_SONOS_HOST=192.168.0.???` to use this speaker through the `jukebox` command.
 Or set it in a `.env` file to use the `uv run --env-file .env <command to run>` version.

 ## The library file